NativeScript/android/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: 'We really appreciate your effort to provide feedback.
-Before opening a new issue, please make sure that this case is not already reported in GitHub as an issue or in StackOverflow as a question. '
+Before opening a new issue, please make sure that this case is not already reported in GitHub as an issue or in StackOverflow as a question.'

 ---

 **Environment**